Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

   3. nodejs tooling installation: `npm install`
   4. assets generation: `npm run dev`
   5. db init: `php bin/console doctrine:database:create` & `doctrine:schema:create` & `doctrine:fixtures:load`
+     * it creates the physical database from the `config/packages/doctrine.yaml` file
+     * it builds the schema based on `src/Entity/*` files
+     * it load fixtures based on a db sample built with `calibre` software plus a plugin that export data to sqlite format.
+An alternative to this would have been to use https://github.com/hautelook/AliceBundle and build yaml fixtures, but i already had an sqlite db so i didn't need this :-)
 * Run your application with php built-in server:
   1. Change to the project directory
   2. Execute the `npm run dev-server-hot` command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file
   3. Execute the `npm run sf-dev` command;
   4. Browse to the http://localhost:80/ URL.

-    Quit the server with CTRL-C.
-    Run composer require symfony/web-server-bundle for a better web server.
+     * Run composer require symfony/web-server-bundle for a better web server.
+     * Quit the server with CTRL-C.
-    And launch `php bin/console server:start 127.0.0.1:80`
+     * And launch `php bin/console server:start 127.0.0.1:80`

   5. Run frontend tests with `npm run test`